AWS Lambda logo

 AWS Lambda introduced serverless cloud computing to the masses as early as 2014.
 Being the first with a massive user-base, has set up Amazon Web Services for great success.
 It took a few years for competitors to offer similar functionality and to actually acknowledge the FaaS space as a new chapter in cloud compute.

-AWS Lambda Focus
+Focus

 AWS Lambda is a FaaS platform.
 It does not focus heavily on solving specific problems, but rather providing a platform to use for whatever event-driven workflows you might have.
 Because of Amazon’s extensive service catalog, Lambda does have heavy emphasis on compatibility and integration with other AWS services.

 With Amazon’s gigantic scale, a shift has started with companies that are on the AWS platform to move more and more of their infrastructure to serverless.
-AWS Lmabda’s integration with other AWS services makes it an obvious choice for those already living in Amazon’s ecosystem.
+AWS Lambda’s integration with other AWS services makes it an obvious choice for those already living in Amazon’s ecosystem.
 Unfortunately, it also inherits the cost prediction difficulties that AWS services are often criticized for.

 Service Types